Skip to content

 Our Passion is Helping People

-Harvesting In Mansfield (HIM Center) is both a food bank and food pantry meaning we serve both clients who go through a simple application process to receive food AND we provide food in bulk (500lbs – 2,500lbs) to over 100 churches and other nonprofit organizations for them to distribute all over North Texas.
+Harvesting In Mansfield (HIM Food Bank) is both a food bank and food pantry meaning we serve both clients who go through a simple application process to receive food AND we provide food in bulk (500lbs – 8,000lbs) to over 100 churches and other nonprofit organizations for them to distribute all over North Texas.

-HIM served approximately 185,000 people in 2019 with approximately 5 million lbs. of food generously donated and bought at discounted prices from our wonderful partners that include Tarrant Area Food Bank, Feeding America, Frito-Lay, Niagara Water, Wal-Mart Distribution, Panera Bread, and many more partners.
-In addition, we also work with Common Ground, Rush Creek Church, and several school districts in supporting their efforts with both back packs for kids and the summer sack programs.
-In 2019 we also provided full Thanksgiving meals to over 850 families in need and Christmas meals and toys to over 200 families.
+HIM served approximately 215,000 people in 2022 with approximately 10 million pounds of food donated and purchased from our wonderful partners who include Frito-Lay, Niagara Water, Wal-Mart Distribution, Panera Bread, and many more partners.
+In addition, we work with Common Ground, Rush Creek Church, Venus ISD, Rio Vista ISD, Arlington ISD, Fort Worth ISD, Granbury ISD, and many other school districts in supporting their efforts with both backpacks for kids and the summer sack programs.
+In 2022, we provided full Thanksgiving meals to over 2,500 families in need and Christmas meals and toys to over 500 families.

-HIM Center has earned the Excellence in Giving Transparency Certificate by submitting 175 strategy, leadership, financial, and impact data to NonprofitAnalytics.
+HIM Food Bank has earned the Excellence in Giving Transparency Certificate by submitting 175 strategy, leadership, financial, and impact data to NonprofitAnalytics.
 Review our cost-effectiveness here.

 Our History